Vibe Coding for PMs

 git config --global user.email "yourname@example.com"

-Note: If you plan to use GitHub, use the same email for both.
+Note: If you plan to use GitHub (recommended), use the same email for both.
 This allows GitHub to correctly link your local work to your online profile.

 4